 THE ROAD TO PERCUSSION

 Percussion was not even close to my first choice of instrument.
 Back when I was in 2nd grade, I remember so badly wanting to play the violin, but my arms were too short to start on the 1/8 size violin that children normally start on.
 My parents got me a 1/16 size violin, but this instrument sounded awful.
 This pushed me away from the violin, and next, I wanted to play clarinet in 4th grade.
 Unfortunately, I dealt with a similar issue, in that I was struggling to reach the keys down at the bottom of the instrument with the right hand.
 Next up was trumpet, which was relatively a success.
-To make the reach of the valves a little easier, my middle school teacher suggested to my parents to get me a Shepherd’s Crook Cornet, and I played that instrument from 5th grade to the end of 7th grade.
+To make the reach of the valves a little easier, my middle school teacher suggested to my parents that I play a Shepherd’s Crook Cornet (to the left is a photo of me playing it as "Winthrop" from The Music Man) , and I played that instrument from 5th grade to the end of 7th grade.
 It was in 6th grade when I began playing percussion in school as well, and my passion for percussion took over, especially for marimba.
 My middle school had a little Ross 3.0 octave marimba, and I enjoyed playing it so much that I played a solo on that instrument for my school’s talent show in 7th grade.
 That instrument was the perfect size, for I didn’t need to be raised at all to play it.
-In high school though, things started to change, especially with the size of the instruments.
+In high school though, the marimbas and other percussion instruments were much bigger.